 The city’s Spanish and Moroccan influences are evident both in its architecture, as well as its gastronomy.
 Ferryhopper suggests you try fresh fish at the coastal restaurants and visit the traditional fish markets.

+Alternatively, you can explore the outskirts of the city.
+Visit the Al Hoceima National Park and the Rif mountains for a hiking adventure!
 See the best of Al Hoceima below and start planning your trip!

 Beaches in Al Hoceima